Introductory exercise to ASReview LAB

 Introduction to the software ASReview LAB

-The goal of this exercise is to get familiar with AI-aided screening by making use of ASReview LAB v1.6.
+The goal of this exercise is to get familiar with AI-aided screening by making use of ASReview LAB v2.x.

 You will learn how to install and set up the software, upload data, screen records, and export and interpret the results.
 The exercise will guide you through all the steps of AI-aided screening as described in the workflow on Read-the-Docs.